Nonye2K3/chia/INSTALL.md

 | :--- | :---: | :---: | :---: | :---: | :---: |

 # MacOS
-MacOS Mojave (10.14.x) or newer is required for 1.0b4.
+MacOS Mojave (10.14.x) or newer is required.
 Make sure [brew](https://brew.sh/) is available before starting the setup.
 If you don't have python3 on your Mac you can `brew install python3`.
 ```bash
 git clone https://github.com/Chia-Network/chia-blockchain.git